On the equivalence between non-factorizable mixed-strategy classical games and quantum games: Introduction

 \section{Introduction}

-Presently, it is well known that information has become the most important resource leading to many major paradigm shifts.
-The realization has now emerged that the processing of information cannot be separated from the underlying fundamental physics and that the physical aspects of information processing must be taken into consideration.
-This has led to a new understanding of the information processing, cryptography, and the methods and techniques used for communication \cite{Wilde,Nielsen,Jones} that is based on the rules of quantum theory \cite{Peres}.
+The realization has now emerged \cite{Wilde,Nielsen,Jones} that the processing of information cannot be separated from the underlying fundamental physics and that the physical aspects of information processing must be taken into consideration.
+This has led to a new understanding of the information processing, cryptography, and the methods and techniques used for communication that are based on the rules of quantum theory \cite{Peres}.